krestfield/docs/ezcert/quick_installation_guide.md

-If you want to get up and running quickly - just go through the following 10 steps
+If you want to get up and running quickly - just go through the 10 steps listed below

+Ensure you have .NET v4.8 installed and have the required Administrator privileges

+You can install this on Windows Server 2016 or 2019 and also Windows 10.
+Although you can install the ADCS Driver component (to interface to a Microsoft CA) it will not function as it requires server based components.
+All other functions, including the internal CA and REST API will work fine

-More detailed information can be found [here](.\installation.html) - including how to verify the download and troubleshooting.
-It is recommended that you read through this (when you have more time) and before you install EzCert on any production systems
+More detailed information can be found [here](.\installation.html) - including how to verify the download and account details etc. It is recommended that you read through this (when you have more time) and before you install EzCert on any production systems

 But for now...